 Surrogate base compensation

-Unless you have a family member or friend who will be acting as gestational carrier, one of the biggest costs will be compensating the surrogate herself — anywhere from $35,000 to $55,000 or even more, according to Victoria T. Ferrara, founder of surrogacy matching agency Worldwide Surrogacy.
+Unless you have a family member or friend who will be acting as gestational carrier, one of the biggest costs will be compensating the surrogate herself — anywhere from $35,000 to over $55,000.
 This is the portion of pay to the surrogate that acts as a salary for the service she’s providing, but it’s not all she gets.

 Expecting twins or triplets?
-Expect to pay an extra $5,000 to $10,000 as part of your surrogate’s base fee.
+You may need to pay an extra $5,000 to $10,000 as part of your surrogate’s base fee.

 Additional surrogate fees

-Typically, surrogacy contracts include an itemized list of compensations that come on top of that base, Ferrara says, so that your gestational carrier will be covered for other difficulties and expenses she’ll incur while pregnant.
-That can include things such as:
+Typically, surrogacy contracts include an itemized list of compensations that come on top of that base, so that your gestational carrier will be covered for other difficulties and expenses she’ll incur while pregnant.
+That can include things such as

 - Lost wages for surrogate when she is on bed rest or traveling for the surrogacy